yatima1460/Windows-Docker-Images/README.md

 2. Wait a bit
 3. Restart Docker

+## MSCOREE.lib is missing

+You need an image with the .NET SDK installed

 ## I need Windows 8.1 SDK how can I install it inside a container?